SalmonPhapang/Poker/README.md

 # Poker
-For this Application, takes in a text input of playing cards and evaluating what the best poker hand could be constructed with the cards.
+This Application, takes in a text input of playing cards and evaluating what the best poker hand could be constructed with the cards.
 For example, given a string input of:
 'AS, 10C, 10H, 3D, 3S'